Jodie Foster: 1970s: Taxi Driver and teenage stardom

 Foster's mother was concerned that her daughter's career would end by the time she grew out of playing children and decided that Foster should also begin acting in films for adult audiences.
 After the minor supporting role in Alice, Scorsese cast her in the role of a child prostitute in Taxi Driver (1976).
 To be able to do the film, Foster had to undergo psychiatric assessment and was accompanied by a social worker on set.
 Her older sister Connie acted as her stand-in in sexually suggestive scenes.
 Foster later commented on the role, saying that she hated "the idea that everybody thinks if a kid's going to be an actress it means that she has to play Shirley Temple or someone's little sister."
-During the filming, Foster developed a bond with co-star Robert De Niro, who saw "serious potential" in her and dedicated time rehearsing scenes with her.
+During the filming, Foster developed a bond with co-star Robert De Niro, who saw "serious potential" in her and dedicated time to rehearsing scenes with her.

 Foster called Taxi Driver a life-changing experience and said it was "the first time anyone asked me to create a character that wasn't myself.
 It was the first time I realized that acting wasn't this hobby you just sort of did, but that there was actually some craft."
 Taxi Driver won the Palme d'Or at the Cannes Film Festival, where Foster impressed journalists when she acted as a French interpreter at the press conference.
 Taxi Driver was a critical and commercial success, and earned her a supporting actress Academy Award nomination, as well as two BAFTAs, a David di Donatello and a National Society of Film Critics award.
 The film is considered one of the best in history by the American Film Institute and Sight & Sound, and has been preserved in the National Film Registry.

 Foster also acted in another film nominated for the Palme d'Or in 1976, Bugsy Malone, a British musical that parodied films about Prohibition Era gangsters by having all roles played by children.
 Foster appeared in a major supporting role as a star of a speakeasy show.
 Director Alan Parker was impressed by her, saying that "she takes such an intelligent interest in the way the film is being made that if I had been run over by a bus I think she was probably the only person on the set able to take over as director."
 She gained several positive notices for her performance, with Roger Ebert of the Chicago Sun-Times writing: "at thirteen she was already getting the roles that grown-up actresses complained weren't being written for women anymore".
 Variety called her "outstanding", and Vincent Canby of The New York Times called her "the star of the show".
 Foster's two BAFTAs were awarded jointly for her performances in Taxi Driver and Bugsy Malone.